 Typical Operating Conditions

 Wet Milling.
 Fill the screw-cap vial at least 1/2 full with beads (exact measurement of beads to be added is not necessary.
 A 1/2 fill by eye is okay) and the rest of the volume with buffer and biomaterial.
-Maximum biomass concentration during homogenization is 400 mg (wet weight) of prechopped biomaterial and fill the rest of the vial with extraction media.
+The maximum biomass concentration during homogenization is 400 mg (wet weight) of prechopped biomaterial and fill the rest of the vial with extraction media.
 The microvial should be filled to the top to exclude as much air as possible when the vial cap is screwed on.
 Note that dry beads can entrap air, especially when using 0.1 mm dia. beads, entrapped air may still remain entrapped in the beads.
 Invert the vial to wet the beads and then top-up the vial with more media.